 EB-1 Outstanding Professor or Researcher: This category is limited to those who have risen to the very top of their field.
-They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and attestations from other experts.
+They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and letters from other experts in the field.
 This category does not require a labor certification.

 EB-2 Special Handling for College and University Teachers: This category is specific to those who will be teaching courses at the college/university level.
-It requires a labor certification, but the recruitment requirements are less than those for a standard EB-2.
+It requires a labor certification, but there are fewer requirements than a standard EB-2.

-EB-2 Standard Filing: This category is for individuals who will not be teaching courses, and who do not qualify for the EB-1 category.
-It requires a labor certification process than is handled by an outside law firm, and the recruitment process is complex and time consuming.
-The department is responsible for paying the recruitment expenses as well.
+EB-2 Standard Filing: This category is for individuals who will not be teaching courses and who do not qualify for the EB-1 category.
+It requires a labor certification, and the recruitment process is complex and time-consuming.

-The hiring department (via email to the department contact listed on the request form) will receive invoices for fees and expenses, and should initiate all steps except for the adjustment of status, which is the scholar's responsibility.
+- The hiring department will be responsible to pay for associated fees and expenses and should initiate all steps except for the adjustment of status, which is the scholar's responsibility.

-Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, and return to the US in H-1B status while their permanent residency application is pending.
+Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, or return to the US in H-1B status while their permanent residency application is pending.